parsTroy/rust-finance/README.md

     -- Necessities - 35%
     -- Wants       - 10.5%
     -- Investments - 24.5%
-Including taxes that is how I like to spend 100% of income. ("Does'nt everyone LOVE taxes!!!")
+Including taxes that is how I like to spend 100% of income. ("Doesn't everyone LOVE taxes!!!")

 - Taxes